A Beginner’s Guide to CBD

 CBD edibles are various food options that have been infused with CBD.
 Gummies are the most popular CBD option.
 Not only do they taste good but they also offer a discreet way to get a regular serving of CBD.
 There are a variety of other CBD edibles that exist, including cookies, candy and gum.

-CBD topicals are lotions, creams, balms and salves that have been infused with CBD.
+CBD topicals are lotions, creams, balms, and salves that have been infused with CBD.
 They are designed to be used topically to support healthy skin, muscles, and joints.
 Our Jarred salves are also USDA certified organic.

 CBD vaporizers, or vapes, are similar to e-cigs but contain CBD instead of nicotine.
 Vaping CBD offers the most rapid effects, but these effects also fade more quickly.
 Vaporizers are a great option for those who like to carry CBD with them throughout the day.